 With traditional digital marketing campaigns, tracking analytics can be relatively easy.
 But when marketing across multiple channels, attribution can be a bit more challenging.
 If a consumer clicks both a Google Ad and a Promoted Tweet, and both lead to post-click landing pages, how can you tell which ad should get the credit for the sale?

 Luckily, several attribution models have been developed to allocate credit based on the various touchpoints prospects experience leading up to a conversion.

 - The last interaction model credits the last touch point for the conversion.

 - The first interaction model credits the first touch point for the conversion.

 - The linear interaction model credits all touchpoints equally.

 - The time decay model credits all touchpoints, increasing in amount as the touchpoint gets closer to the conversion.

 - The position based model credits the first and last touchpoints the most, and the middle points the least.

 With a cross-channel advertising strategy that delivers a consistent experience across all channels, your company could substantially increase its conversions and sales.

-Design your cross-channel advertising strategy, and then create relevant landing pages with Instapage.
-Our post-click optimization platform enables advertisers around the world to create the best post-click experiences that drive conversions and sales across all channels and devices.
+Design your cross-channel advertising strategy, and then create relevant post-click landing pages with Instapage.
+Our post-click optimization platform enables advertisers around the world to create the best post-click landing pages that drive conversions and sales across all channels and devices.